guyroyse/guyroyse.github.com/_posts/2018-12-05-northern-meetups.markdown

 date:   2018-12-05 13:03:00
 ---

-I've got a couple of upcoming meetups in some of the more northern states in the new week or so.
+I've got a couple of upcoming meetups in some of the more northerly states in the next week or so.
 Specifically, Michigan and Minnesota.

 ![Yo](/images/aaaaaaaaaaaaaaaaaaaaaaa.jpg)